Harini Amarasuriya: Educational reforms

-She enacted laws against physical and psychological of children, including corporal punishment as well as psychological abuse and humiliation as a method of enforcing discipline in schools.
-She blamed the use of violence in schools for normalizing violence in greater society, stating, "Domestic violence is rising, and conflicts in homes, institutions, and even religious spaces are being settled through aggression.
+She enacted laws against physical and psychological punishment of children, including corporal punishment as well as psychological abuse and humiliation as a method of enforcing discipline in schools.
+She blamed the use of violence in schools for normalising violence in greater society, stating, "Domestic violence is rising, and conflicts in homes, institutions, and even religious spaces are being settled through aggression.
 That is extremely dangerous.
 As a society, we need to move beyond violence to resolve our problems."

 2024 parliamentary election

-Amarasuriya who is the Deputy Secretary of the NPP lead the NPP nominations from Colombo District for the 2024 Sri Lankan parliamentary election.
+Amarasuriya who is the Deputy Secretary of the NPP led the NPP nominations from Colombo District for the 2024 Sri Lankan parliamentary election.

 Amarasuriya set a new record by securing the highest preferential votes from Colombo District with 655,289 votes.
 She surpassed the preferential vote count of Mahinda Rajapaksa, who contested from Kurunegala District in 2020 and gained 527,364 votes, but in the same election Vijitha Herath set a new record with 716,715 votes in Gampaha District.

-Following the parliamentary election, Amarasuriya was re-appointed as the seventeenth (17th) Prime Minister of Sri Lanka.
-She was also appointed as the Minister of Education, Higher Education and Vocational Education.
+Following the parliamentary election, Amarasuriya was re-appointed the seventeenth (17th) Prime Minister of Sri Lanka.
+She was also appointed the Minister of Education, Higher Education and Vocational Education.

+Grade Six English module controversy

+In December 2025, several civil society organisations, politicians and education sector trade unions highlighted a number of irregularities in the newly formulated Grade 6 English module, which was scheduled for implementation during the 2026 academic year as part of the National People's Power (NPP) government's education reforms.
+The most controversial issue was the inclusion of a URL linking to an adult gay chat website in the Grade 6 English textbook.

+The school curriculum was developed and implemented by the National Institute of Education (NIE), which operates under the purview of the Minister of Education, Higher Education and Vocational Education.
+The Educational Publications Department and the Ministry of Education were also responsible authorities.
+Criticism over these lapses was directed at Amarasuriya in her capacities as prime minister and minister of education, with some sections calling for her resignation.

+On 31 December 2025, the secretary to the Ministry of Education lodged a complaint with the Criminal Investigation Department (CID), requesting an immediate investigation.
+On 1 January 2026, it was reported that the director general of the National Institute of Education had temporarily stepped down pending an inquiry.
+On 19 January 2026, the deputy director general of languages, humanities and social sciences, along with two other officials, were placed on compulsory leave.

+Initially, the National Institute of Education approved the removal of all controversial content from the textbook.
+Subsequently, the Ministry of Education postponed the implementation of the new curriculum until 2027.